SACE | Southern Alliance for Clean Energy

 State Energy Overview

-South Carolina has immense opportunities for clean, renewable energy.
+South Carolina has immense opportunities for clean, renewable energy and is on the front lines of impacts from climate change.
 Yet on the other hand, it is currently heavily invested in conventional, risky and costly energy sources that are funneling billions of dollars out of the state each year.
 South Carolina, like many Southeastern states, sends more than 8 billion dollars out of state for energy resources annually to provide power.
 But there are local opportunities that can help shift that equation to keep more of our money in-state.

 South Carolina’s power companies–South Carolina Electric & Gas, Duke Energy, state-owned Santee Cooper, and the 20 electric cooperatives–serve the energy needs of South Carolinians.
 The electricity portfolio is approximately 51% nuclear, 31% coal, 14% natural gas, 2% hydro, and 2% other renewables.